bootdotdev/blog/content/about.md

 > “you need a 4-year computer science degree to be successful".

 We think that if you spend an hour or two each day, it will take around 6 months to 2 years of learning before you land your first job.
-It's important to have reasonable expectations and achievable goals.
+It's important to have realistic expectations and achievable goals.

 ## Mentors provide insights you won't get from a textbook